zetalex/DPB2_App/README.md

 Los transceptores SFP de fibra óptica tienen la función principal ser los puertos de comunicación de la placa.
 These transceivers have an EEPROM memory that is divided into two pages, which correspond to the slave addresses I<sup>2</sup>C 0x50 and 0x51 in our case.

-The SFPs collect information on highly relevant real-time quantities and are located on the second page of the EEPROM (0x51), such as the temperature at which they are located, the supply voltage supplied to them, the laser bias current and both the transmitted and received optical power.
+The SFPs collect information on highly relevant real-time quantities and are located on the second page of the EEPROM (0x51), such as the temperature within the module, the supply voltage supplied to them, the laser bias current and both the transmitted and received optical power.

 On the same second page of the SFP EEPROM is the possibility to use alerts and warnings based on a range already determined by the manufacturer to monitor the status of the SFP transceivers.